 In addition to your skin care routine, you may find that you need to swap out a few of your makeup products, too.
 Don’t fret—with these five tips you’ll be able to brave winter’s windiest days looking like a million bucks.

-1. Reach for a dewy-finish foundation.
-Does your skin look duller than usual?
-Save your matte products for summer and opt for a dewy-finish foundation during this time of the year.
+If your skin looks duller than usual, save your matte products for summer and opt for a dewy-finish foundation during this time of the year.
 Pick up the L’Oréal Paris Infallible Pro-Glow Foundation and apply it with a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, using dabbing and rolling motions to blend it onto your skin.

-3. Use waterproof eye makeup.
 If you find your eyes always get watery when it’s windy outside, consider using waterproof eye makeup so that you don’t have to keep checking the mirror every few minutes.
-Try the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner and L’Oréal Paris Voluminous Lash Paradise Waterproof Mascara.
+Try the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof in Noir Cashmere and L’Oréal Paris Air Volume Mega Mascara Waterproof, Lightweight in Blackest Black.

-4. Spritz on a setting spray to help seal in your look.
 Along with winter weather comes bundling up—and when you have a scarf wrapped snugly around your neck and mouth, that might mess with your makeup.
-Set your look with a setting spray, like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray.
-Hold the bottle 8-10 inches away from your face and spray it in an X and T motion.
+Set your look with a setting spray, like the L’Oréal Paris Infallible Pro-Spray and Set Make-Up Oil-Free Setting Spray.
+Hold the bottle eight to ten inches away from your face and spray it in “X” and “T” motions.

-5. Perfect your pout.
 For the final touch of your winter-approved makeup routine, exfoliate and hydrate your lips.
-Just like the skin on the rest of your face and body, your lips may feel dry during the winter as well.
-So, go ahead and pamper them with the L’Oréal Paris Pure-Sugar Nourish & Soften Face Scrub, then follow up with a hydrating lip balm.
+Just like the skin on the rest of your face and body, your lips may feel dry during the winter.
+So, go ahead and pamper them with the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, then follow up with a hydrating lip balm.

-And now you’re all set to brave the wintry weather and look beautiful while doing it.
-Looking for other winter beauty tips?
-Check out our article, 10 Cold Weather Beauty Hacks to Add to Your Winter Skin Care Routine.
+Next up: And now you’re all set to brave the wintry weather and look beautiful while doing it.
+If you're looking for more in the way of winter beauty tips, check out our article, 9 Beauty Hacks To Add To Your Winter Skin Care Routine.